Squidgets: Sketch-based Widget Design for Scene Manipulation: Introduction

 \section{Introduction}

-Sketching, is a well established tool for visual communication.
-In particular, sketch-based techniques are ubiquitous in interactive design and graphical content creation.
-User control of scene objects and attributes/parameters in such applications however, is typically a disparate combination of traditional UI components, pre-defined widgets and stroke gestures \cite{sketchwidgets08}.
-While there have been a number of seminal sketch-based systems for content creation spanning over half a century \cite{sketchpad,zeleznik,teddy,ilovesketch,xu2014true2form}, their operational interface has largely relied on pre-defined stroke gestures and traditional UI elements.
+Sketching is a traditionally established tool for visual communication (\autoref{fig:squidget-motivation}).
+Digital sketching is now also ubiquitous in interactive design and graphical content creation.
+User control of scene objects and attributes/parameters in such applications however is typically a disparate combination of traditional UI components, pre-defined widgets, and stroke gestures~\cite{sketchwidgets08}.
+While a number of seminal sketch-based systems for content creation span over half a century~\cite{sketchpad,zeleznik,teddy,ilovesketch,xu2014true2form}, their operational interface has largely relied on pre-defined stroke gestures and traditional UI elements.

-Pen, tablet and stroke-based interfaces are also increasingly used to control general computing applications.
-A vein of research has thus adapted the interaction of components like menus/buttons \cite{crossy} and 3D widgets \cite{sketchwidgets08}, from a point-and-click to stroke-friendly design.
-Inspired by recent research \cite{juxtaform}, that uses sketchy-renderings of objects for interactive visualization and exploration, we seek to exploit such renderings for general stroke-based scene interaction.
+Pen and touch stroke-based interfaces are also increasingly used to control general computing applications.
+A vein of research has thus adapted the interaction of UI menus/buttons~\cite{crossy}, sliders~\cite{tsandilas2015sketchsliders}, and 3D widgets~\cite{sketchwidgets08}, from a point-and-click to a stroke-friendly design.
+Inspired by recent research~\cite{juxtaform} using sketchy-renderings of objects for interactive visualization and exploration, we aim to exploit such renderings for stroke-based scene interaction.

-We thus present Squidgets ({\em sketch-widgets}), as a novel stroke-based UI framework for direct scene manipulation (Figure~\ref{fig:teaser}).
-Our work uses the insight that graphical scenes inherently possess implicit in-situ handles for scene manipulation, that are based on a user imagined visual abstraction of the scene (Figure~\ref{fig:teaser}(a-c)).
-Humans naturally sketch strokes over such imagined scene abstractions to visually indicate desired changes to the scene.
-We aim to capture this natural interaction computationally, using squidgets.

-Conceptually this is an inverse rendering problem: compute a minimal change to the current scene attribute values that will result in a manipulated scene, where the over-sketched stroke matches some part of the scene's curve abstraction (Figure~\ref{fig:teaser}(c,d)).
+We thus present \textbf{squidgets} ({\em sketch-widgets}) as a novel stroke-based UI framework for direct scene manipulation (\autoref{fig:teaser}).
+Our work uses the insight that graphical scenes inherently possess implicit, in-situ handles for scene manipulation.
+People naturally sketch a variety of strokes (\autoref{fig:squidget-motivation}) over perceived scene curves to visually indicate desired scene changes (\autoref{fig:teaser}(a-e)).
+Practically, scene curves are either visually imagined \abscurve{abstraction curves} (like the silhouette of the avocado in \autoref{fig:teaser}(f)) or explicitly modeled scene objects (like the gaze-controller \rigcurve{rig curve} in \autoref{fig:teaser}(g) or the line-of-action \bookmarkcurve{bookmark curves} in \autoref{fig:teaser}(h)).
+We aim to capture this natural interaction with scene curves using squidgets.
+Conceptually, this is an inverse rendering problem: {\em compute a minimal change to the current scene attribute values that will result in a manipulated scene, in which some scene curve (real or imagined) visually matches the over-sketched stroke} (\autoref{fig:teaser}(a-f)).